 Feature-based development, on the other hand, has long development cycles and messy integrations.
 The review process can add a substantial amount to the time it takes to preview the new changes live.

-Although the trunk-based development workflow is a good fit for many applications, there are exceptions.
+A trunk-based development workflow is a good fit for many applications.
 If you are working on a new project that is either a minimum viable product or a proof of concept, then the trunk-based workflow is likely the way to go.

 To implement trunk-based development in your projects, you need: